VisorX/ta-terraform/README.md

 terraform init
 ```
 ```
-terraform workspace new <Environment>  # Environment can be dev, staging
+terraform workspace new <Environment>  # Environment can be dev, staging or prod
 ```
 ```
 terraform plan --var-file=tfvars/<Environment>.tfvars